Roundup Weed Killer Lawsuit

-Though glyphosate has been linked to multiple cases of non-Hodgkin’s lymphoma, governing bodies are hesitant to admit it.
-Only the International Agency for Research on Cancer (IARC), a division of the World Health Organization, has come out to say that the chemical is a “probable” carcinogen.
+Though glyphosate has been linked to non-Hodgkin’s lymphoma, governing bodies are hesitant to admit it.
+Only the International Agency for Research on Cancer (IARC), a division of the World Health Organization (WHO), has declared that the chemical is a “probable” carcinogen.

-The EPA—which posted a report that said glyphosate does not cause cancer, then quickly took it down—continues to claim that the public’s current exposure to glyphosate doesn’t exceed the healthy limits they have established.
+The Environmental Protection Agency (EPA)—which posted a report that said glyphosate does not cause cancer, then quickly took it down—continues to claim that glyphosate poses no risks to public health when it is used directed.
 In 2013 though, they doubled the maximum glyphosate levels for food and oilseed crops (including soybeans), making it easier for Monsanto to market the product as “safe.”